awsdocs/aws-net-developer-guide/doc_source/net-dg-install-assemblies.rst

 You can install the AWSSDK assemblies by installing the |sdk-net| or by installing the AWS assemblies with NuGet.

+.. note:: Avoid installing the :code:`AWSSDK.Core` assembly package (*AWSSDK.Core.dll*) in the Global Assembly Cache (GAC).
+   Doing so will make it more difficult to use different versions of the |sdk-net|.

 .. _net-dg-install-net-sdk:

 Installing the |sdk-net|